Arpit22-bit/E-commerce-Amazon-Sales-Dshboard/README.md

 # E-commerce-Amazon-Sales-Dshboard
-• Designed an interactive Amazon Sales Dashboard using Power BI to visualize key sales metrics and trends. • Integrated multiple data sources to analyze revenue, profit, customer behavior, and product performance.
-• Implemented dynamic filters, slicers, and drill-through reports for an enhanced user experience.
-• Utilized DAX measures and Power Query transformations to clean, process, and analyze data efficiently.
-• Optimized dashboard performance for real-time insights and business decision-making.
+This Amazon Sales Dashboard is a dynamic and interactive Power BI report designed to analyze key sales performance metrics.
+It provides insights into revenue trends, profit margins, customer behavior, and product performance using visually appealing charts and KPIs.
+The dashboard integrates multiple data sources, ensuring accurate and real-time data representation.
+With the use of DAX measures and Power Query transformations, the dataset is efficiently processed for better decision-making.
+Interactive filters, slicers, and drill-through functionalities allow users to explore sales data in depth, making it an essential tool for business intelligence and performance analysis.